 The Hyde Park Neighborhood is the most sought after Historic district in South Tampa.
 The area with it's mature oak tree lined streets and wonderful location, Hyde Park is definitely one of the nicest areas in South Tampa.
 The neighborhood sits close to the Downtown area, but still retains a quiet serene feeling.
-People enjoy strolling on the brick streets to the Hyde Park village for refreshments or some shopping.
+People enjoy strolling on the brick streets to the Hyde Park Village for refreshments or some shopping.
 Or walking the other direction for walking, jogging, or bike riding along the bay shore.
 The Two Schools in the Neighborhood, Gorrie and Wilson, are also historic buildings.
-(Gorrie only serves part of Hyde Park, the other elementary school serving Hyde Park is Mitchell for more info click the link and select the boundary maps for these schools.
-You can always use the School locator to check any address for the corresponding school)
+Gorrie only serves part of Hyde Park, the other elementary school serving Hyde Park is Mitchell.

 Hyde Park Homes

 Hyde Park's charm is due in part to the cross-section of architectural styles represented and to the quiet, pedestrian-oriented, tree-lined streets, Some of which retain their original brick.
 The neighborhood's special character also comes from its spacious front porches, similarity in building heights and the uniform fifteen-foot required setbacks.

 Hyde Park, a National Register Historical District, as well as a local one, shows off the many architectural styles that were burgeoning at the turn of the century Often the homes demonstrate a mix of what the owner wanted and the architect - thought they wanted.
 Along the older streets, closest to downtown, are found large Colonial and Neo-Classical Revival structures, many now converted to commercial use.